RayXxxxxx/raspberrypi-image-backup/README.md

 sudo umount /media
 ```

-**Note: Format storage device is not necessary, the max file size of ext4 is 16 TB, and the max file size of vfat is 4 GB, so i don't recommend using vfat**
+**Note: Format storage device is not necessary, the max file size of ext4 is 16 TB, and the max file size of vfat is 4 GB**
+**Note: I don't recommend using vfat, becasue the size of OS with desktop maybe over 4GB**
 ```sh
 lsblk